jamargoochIT/osticket-prereqs/README.md

-Here we’ll need to create a password, for the Root user, for simplicity, I'll use boot for my password.
+Here we’ll need to create a password for the Root user, for simplicity, I'll use boot for my password.
 You’ll want to use something more secure.
-Remember the password you make as we’ll be using it when we get to HeidiSQL.
+Remember the password you make, as we’ll be using it when we get to HeidiSQL.